olkal/RPI-MQTT-shutdown/README.md

 This script will reboot or shutdown the host on demand via MQTT message.
 It will also send the host connection status ("Online" or "Offline") to the broker.

-Install Paho if not already installed:
+Install Paho-mqtt if not already installed:

-`sudo apt-get install python-pip`
+`sudo pip install paho-mqtt`

-`Install Paho`

 Get the files: